 - Add half of the dry ingredients and gently fold them in with the spatula.
 The best way to fold is to scrape around the edges of the bowl in one stroke, then cut through the center of the batter.
 Repeat until mixed.
 Fold in all the buttermilk, then fold in the remaining dry ingredients.
 Be careful not to overmix, but be sure there are no white lumps or streaks in the batter.

-- Gently divide the batter among the prepared cake pans.
+- Gently divide the batter among the prepared pans.
 Tap each pan on the counter a few times to get rid of any large air bubbles in the batter.

-- Bake the cakes at 350 F for 15 minutes, switching the pans around after 10 minutes to ensure an even bake.
+- Bake at 350 F for 15 minutes, switching the pans around after 10 minutes to ensure an even bake.
 The cake is done when its surface just barely springs back when gently touched, and when a toothpick inserted into the center comes out clean.

 Decorating the Cake (10 minutes)